Quirktree/info314-website/docs/assignments/lab1.md

 #### Running Administrative Commands

 Many of the administration tasks we need to complete throughout the quarter require root level permissions.
 Since we’ve already established that we will deliberately work as a non-root user, we should determine a method to elevate our privileges.
-In Linux and other Unix-based operating systems, the command that allows us to do this is called sudo.
-By prefixing any valid shell command or program name with sudo, we will assume the identity of root at runtime.
+In Linux and other Unix-based operating systems, the command that allows us to do this is called `sudo`.
+By prefixing any valid shell command or program name with `sudo`, we will assume the identity of `root` at runtime.

-Test this out by comparing the results of whoami with the results of sudo whoami.
+Test this out by comparing the results of (**within the new user's shell**)

+`whoami`

+with the results of

+`sudo whoami`

 The next step will require us to log out of our current ssh session.
-Before you do this, type CTRL-D to end the current script session.
+Before you do this, type `exit` to end the current script session.
 You should see a message stating that the script is complete.
 You may now log out of ssh by running the exit command.

 ### Add SSH keys for your user

-As you’ve seen, we can log into the root account without entering a password because of the SSH keys that we created at the beginning of this lab, but logging into our new user account requires a password (which is a much weaker configuration from a security perspective).
+As you’ve seen, we can log into the `root` account without entering a password because of the SSH keys that we created at the beginning of this lab, but logging into our new user account requires a password (which is a much weaker configuration from a security perspective).

-Let’s resolve this by adding our public ssh key to the new user account on our Droplet.
-First switch back to your root shell and examine the files saved in the .ssh folder of root’s home directory.
-Remember that you can use ls -al to view a folder.
+Let’s resolve this by adding our public SSH key to the new user account on our Droplet.

+First **switch back to your root shell** and examine the files saved in the `.ssh` folder of root’s home directory.

-The additional options given after the command specify that hidden files (beginning with a period) will be displayed and that the details about each file or directory will also be shown.
+To do this, we'll switch to the `.ssh` directory using `cd`.

+`cd` stands for 'Change Directory' and will let you switch the folder you are in.

+To change to the `.ssh` folder type:

+`cd .ssh`

-Note that you can also use the cat command to view the contents of a file in that directory.
+Now you can use `ls -al` to view the contents of the folder once you are in it.

-What you should see in the specified path is a file named authorized_keys that contains a copy of your SSH public key on a line by itself.
+What you should see in the specified path is a file named `authorized_keys` that contains a copy of your SSH public key on a line by itself.
 We’ll be creating a similar file in the home directory of our new user.
-On each login attempt, the SSH server checks for authorized_keys designated for the user and loads
+On each login attempt, the SSH server checks for `authorized_keys` designated for the user and loads.

-You can also use ssh to remotely execute the command without having to open a full SSH session:
+First, within **a new terminal window**, type:

-ssh clinton@134.209.4.234 'mkdir -p ~/.ssh'
+`ssh <YOUR_USERNAME>@<SERVER_IP> 'mkdir -p ~/.ssh'`

+This creates a quick SSH session into your user, and makes a new directory called `.ssh` for that user.

-With the directory in place, copy your public key (most likely ~/.ssh/id_ed25519.pub) to the Droplet using the scp command. scp is part of the OpenSSH client package and is used to copy files between paths on local and remote hosts.
-You will notice that it uses ssh syntax to identify the remote location followed by a colon and the actual source or target path at the remote location.
+Next, you'll copy your public key (`$HOME/.ssh/id_ed25519.pub`) to the Droplet using the `scp` command. `scp` is part of the OpenSSH client package and is used to copy files between paths on local and remote hosts.
+You will notice that it uses `ssh` syntax to identify the remote location followed by a colon and the actual source or target path at the remote location:

 **NOTE: The following command is entered as one line but is wrapped due to the constraints of the editor.**

-scp $HOME/.ssh/id_ed25519.pub clinton@134.209.4.234:.ssh/authorized_keys
+`scp $HOME/.ssh/id_ed25519.pub <YOUR_USERNAME>@<SERVER_IP>:.ssh/authorized_keys`

 Be aware that scp respects file permissions.
 When connecting as my non-root user, I cannot read or write to locations that are restricted to other users or root.